AMC Hornet: Hybrid

 In 1976, the California Air Resources Board bought and converted AMC Hornets for its design research into hybrids.

 Natural gas

-The Consumers Gas Company (now Consumers Energy) operated a fleet of 1970 AMC Hornets converted dual-fuel system with compressed natural gas (CNG).
+The Consumers Gas Company (now Consumers Energy) operated a fleet of 1970 AMC Hornets converted to a dual-fuel system that was capable of using gasoline as well as compressed natural gas (CNG).
 This was an early demonstration project for clean and efficient vehicles.

 Plug-in electric

 In 1971, the Electric Fuel Propulsion Company began marketing the Electrosport, a plug-in electric vehicle (PEV) based on the Hornet Sportabout wagon.
 It was designed to be a supplementary battery electric vehicle for commuting or daily chores, and to be recharged at home using household current or at "Charge Stations away from home to replenish power in 45 minutes, while you shop or have lunch."

 LaForce Ventur-E

 The United States Environmental Protection Agency (EPA) conducted extensive tests of 1974 and 1975 AMC Hornets to evaluate the fuel economy claims made for the LaForce Ventur-E modifications.
 The LaForce prepared Hornet included a special carburetor that was designed to vary the fuel to air mixture under all operating conditions.
 Other modifications were made to the camshaft, a smaller combustion area, special "dual" exhaust manifolds, and the installation of solid valve lifters (in place of the standard hydraulic tappets).
 The manifold was designed to intercept gasoline between the carburetor and engine and "to use even the harder to burn heavy gasoline molecules" – thus, claiming mileage increases of 40 to 57%.
 However, the EPA tests did not fully support the performance and economy claims that were to be achieved by these modifications in comparison to standard factory tuned vehicles.